isomerpages/pa-kembangancc/Programmes/lifelong-learning/_posts/2022-09-15-post-Industry Guru Hybrid Livestreaming Series — People's Association.md

 <div>
 	<p>
+* <i>Hybrid: The Fireside Chat will be livestreamed to Geylang Serai RC, Eunos Crescent RC and Geylang Serai CC</i>

 People's Association presents to you our first ever Industry Guru Hybrid Livestreaming Series!
 Join our experts in a Fireside Chat and Huddle Up for an insightful and interactive conversation.
 Limited seats available, so pick a topic of your interest now!